 Aston Villa boss Martin O'Neill will need his entire first-team squad for a crucial run of three games in six days.
+Villa begin their schedule with an FA Cup tie at Everton on Sunday, then entertain CSKA Moscow in the first leg of a UEFA Cup clash on Wednesday before playing host to Chelsea on Saturday lunchtime.

 O'Neill said: "The FA Cup game would be important for us and it is first up in a difficult week for us.
 We have three games in six days and it is a tough task for us.